m0tivus/example-spqr-c/README.md

 ```sh
 $ motivus build
 ```
-Tip: When the flag `--dev` is set, `stdout` and `stderr` will print to worker console instead of a log file.
+Tip: When the flag `-D` is set, `stdout` and `stderr` will print to worker console instead of a log file.
 - Package is then created in `build` directory

 **Important**: when making changes to `filesystem/` the `.data.zip` link used in the driver should also be updated.